admissions process and meet with an

 An advisory board (PDF – 23KB) of respected local industry professionals counsels and advises the program.

-Twice a year, in the summer and fall, TEMM information sessions are offered by Richland instructors with industry leaders to discuss:
+Twice a year, in the summer and fall, HEEM information sessions are offered by Richland instructors with industry leaders to discuss:

 Sessions provide details on careers related to the tourism and hospitality industry, including: